bennettscience/endnotes/readme.md

 5. Click on **Publish > Test as add on**
 6. Change the isntall configuration to **Test with latest version** and **Installed and enabled**.
 Select a document and click Save.

+You can still grab the `footToEnd.gs` file and run it on a single document using the Script Editor.

 Known issues
 ===
 - It only loops through `paragraph` elements in the doc, so if you have a footnote on an image, it's going to throw an error.